alan-if/alan-docs/manual/README.md

 > __PDF CONVERSION NOTE__ — The [`PDF_BUILD.bat`][PDF_BUILD.bat] script now uses [asciidoctor-fopub] to create the PDF version of the Manual.
 You'll need to setup it up on your machine and add it to your system Path in order to run the conversion script.
 >
-> Instructions on how to setup [asciidoctor-fopub] will be added soon.
+> See: [Instructions on setting up asciidoctor-fopub].

+[Instructions on setting up asciidoctor-fopub]: ../README.md#asciidoctor-fopub

 ## Converted Manual